Izenda7Series/docs/ref/api_report_designer_details.rst

      - Saves a customed InTimePeriod.
    * - `DELETE report/timePeriod/{time_period_id}`_
      - Deletes the customed InTimePeriod specified by time_period_id.
+   * - `GET report/reportPart/crossfiltering/{report_part_id}`_
+     - Returns a list of ids of cross-filtering report parts in the same report as the specified report part, including it.

+       .. versionadded:: 2.0.6

 GET report/category/{type}/(tenant\_id)
 ---------------------------------------